kiwicom/mobile/README.md

 ## Upgrade react-native

 Since we upload our dependencies to maven, and these depends on the current version of react-native, there are no maven packages whenever we upgrade react-native version.
-In order to test it locally, you need to replace all occurrences of `reactNativeFromUnpkg(it, reactNativeVersion)` with `reactNativeFromNodeModules(it)` and you need to comment `include ':rnkiwimobile'` and `include ':playground'` in settings.gradle.
+In order to test it locally, you need to replace all occurrences of `packageFromUnpkg(it, "react-native", reactNativeVersion)` with `reactNativeFromNodeModules(it)` and you need to comment `include ':rnkiwimobile'` and `include ':playground'` in settings.gradle.

 Remember to undo this changes before commiting.
 This is just to be able to test after upgrade